PedroCristo/README-TEST/README.md

 #### Side Navigation Menu Desktop
 ![Side Navigation Menu](./assets/images/readme/desktop-side-menu.png)
 * At the top right of the website, users can find a hamburger menu that is fully responsive in all devices.
 In this navigation menu users can navigate to the different quizzes and also check the High Scores board.<br>
+*
   #### Side Navigation Menu Tablet
 ![Side Navigation Menu Tablet](./assets/images/readme/tablet-side-menu.png)<br>

   #### Navigation Menu Mobile
 ![Side Navigation Menu mobile](./assets/images/readme/mobile-side-menu.png)

   #### Navigation Menu Day/Night Mode
+![Side Navigation Day/Night Mode](./assets/images/readme/menu-day-night-mode.png)
   * Menu Day/Night Mode.
-From 8am to 8pm users will access to the navigation menu when open in day moda (background-color white), from 8pm to 8am users will access to the same menu in night mode (background-color black).
+From 8am to 8pm users will access to the navigation menu when open in day mode (background-color white), from 8pm to 8am users will access to the same menu in night mode (background-color black).
-![Side Navigation Day/Night Mode](./assets/images/readme/menu-day-night-mode.png)
 [Live Feature Here](https://pedrocristo.github.io/portfolio_project_2/index.html)

 ### Quiz Game 1